 Day 6 Les Rousses to Lajoux

 We leave Les Rousses and first cross the meadows towards Premanon, the home to the French National Nordic Ski School and where several Olympic champions have come from.
 We enter the woods here to another popular ski location, visited by many ski teams the Forêt du Massacre.
 The Forest houses some of the oldest fir trees in France and is named after an ancient battle in the area.
 Some first class skiing awaits and on a clear day a view of the Alps.
 Our high point for the day is in the heart of the forest at chalet 'La Frasse' where we can enjoy a well earned coffee and cake stop before our rolling descent to the delightful village of Lajoux.
 Total distance skied: 21km Ascent: 425m Descent: 340m.

 Day 7 Lajoux to Giron

 Our final day and one of the toughest to complete our 180km traverse.
 We leave Lajoux for the Bellecombe or 'beautiful bowl' which is an open pasture winding it's way along side the Haute Jura chain and limestone crest where we have opportunities for plenty of lunch and stops for hot drinks along the way.
 After a series of ups and downs we reach a small gite for coffee and crepes just under the Cret au Merle (1448m), a fitting spot to bask in our achievements as the end of the journey nears.
-To complete this fantastic journey we make a gradual rolling descent through the forest towards the trail end at Giron where we’ll have time for a most deserved ‘vin chaud’, before transferring to the village of Lancrans for a celebratory dinner and final evening.
+To complete this fantastic journey we make a gradual rolling descent through the forest to the trail end at Giron where a vin chaud and celebratory meal awaits!
 Total distance skied: 28.5km Ascent: 665m Descent: 740m.

 Day 8 Departure